Custom Backgrounds

 CORS Requirement:

-You can use any web server of your choice, but ensure that it includes anAccess-Control-Allow-Origin: *
+You can use any web server of your choice, but ensure that it includes anAccess-Control-Allow-Origin: *header in its responses so the app can load images without cross-origin issues.

 Configuring the List of Images